-The longest train in Germany is weird – at 1,400 km, it’s substantially longer than the country itself.
-On the map, the reason is obvious – it takes a huge C shaped route.
-(It also doubles back on itself at one point in order to reach Stuttgart).
+The longest train in Germany was weird – at 1,400 km, it’s substantially longer than the country itself.
+On the map, the reason is obvious – it took a huge C-shaped route.
+(It also doubled back on itself at one point in order to reach Stuttgart).

-You’re not meant to take the IC 2216 all the way from north-east to south-west – there are much more direct options available.
-Instead, it’s for people who want to travel to these major cities.
-They could run two separate trains – say, Offenburg-Dusseldorf and Griefswald-Cologne – but making it a single route means passengers benefit from a bit more flexibility and helps DB use its rolling stock more effectively.
+You weren’t meant to take the IC 2216 all the way from north-east to south-west anyway – there are much more direct options available.
+Instead, it was for people who wanted to travel to these major cities.
+They could run two separate trains – say, Offenburg-Dusseldorf and Griefswald-Cologne – but making it a single route meant passengers benefited from a bit more flexibility.

 France’s longest train exists for a very good reason.
 Most of France’s high-speed lines radiate out from Paris, and it’s very hard to get around the country without going to the capital.
 Usually, to get from Marseille on the Mediterranean to Nantes near the Atlantic, you’d need to take a TGV to Paris Gare de Lyon station, then get the Métro across the city to Gare Montparnasse.

 Once a day though, this TGV avoids this faff by stopping in the suburb of Juvisy and turning around without going into the centre.
-This lets passengers travel direct between the coasts and reduces the traffic through Paris’s terminals in rush hour.
-The exact length of this route isn’t clear, but Wikipedia says it’s about 1,130km.
+This lets passengers travel direct between the coasts and reduces the traffic through Paris’s terminals during rush hour.
+The exact length of this route isn’t clear, but Wikipedia says it’s about 1,190km.